 The work for the prototype will be conducted by SSC resources at one of SSC's facilities the National Capital Region (NCR).
-The tasks related to providing support, as per Attachment 3 of Annex A may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.
+The tasks related to providing support may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.